DPearce412/DPearce412/README.md

 ### Hi there 👋

-My name is D. Pearce (he/him) I'm currently working on becoming a software developer.
-I'm currently learning myriad things at once.
-I'm looking for help along this journey.
+D.Pearce here.
+I'm currently working on becoming a professional software developer.
+Recent TechElevator bootcamp graduate, and now I'm working on my own projects to keep my skills honed.
+Working on my text-based adventure game that leans into my strengths as a writer of weird fiction.
+Simultaneously building a website for my own underground metal cassette tape label, the Vile Reliquary.

 <!--
 **DPearce412/DPearce412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.